 A Brief History of the Marque

-The firm was founded by Fritz Neumeyer and Thiel, in 1917, and was apparently related to the armaments company of the same name.
+The firm was founded by Fritz Neumeyer and Thiel in 1917, and was a division of the armaments company of the same name.
+After the war they were forbidden from arms production, and this was one of the many ventures in other fields which they undertook.

 In 1919 Krupp built the first scooter in Germany, a front-wheel drive design built under licence to Autoped.